Frequently Asked Questions

-In-depth manuals for using Reaktor and Reaktor Blocks can be found on the Native Instruments website here.
+More In-depth manuals for using Reaktor and building your own Reaktor Blocks can be found on the Native Instruments website here.

 Having a good grasp of audio engineering concepts like "frequency", "signals", "waveforms", "positive and negative values" will help when getting into the nitty gritty of making patches.
 There are good tutorials online like this one that cover these basic concepts.
-There is also a good primer in modular patching here, and an introduction to modular synthesis here.
+There is also a good primer in modular patching here.

-Also check the toybox YouTube page for the latest tutorials and demonstrations.
+Also check the toybox YouTube channel for the latest tutorials and demonstrations.